cjmet/AhMediaPlayer/README.md

 - [x] Develop basic API to match basic functionality of Music Library
   - [x] Basic Playlist API
   - [x] Basic Song API
-  - [x] Basic CRUD API  (Songlist 1 is partially restricted, for internal use.)
+  - [x] Basic CRUD API
-- [ ] Playlist Validation
-- [ ] Song Validation
-- [ ] Orphaned Songs from Playlist API
-- [x] API Locking Playlist 1 as internal "All Songs" Playlist".
-This is only locked in the API.
+  - [x] API Locking of Playlist 1 and Songs Db as internal "All Songs" Playlist".
+(This is only locked in the API.)
+- [ ] API Playlist Validation
+- [ ] API Song Validation
+- [ ] API Orphaned Songs?

+* ### Wishlist and Refactoring
+- [ ] Unit Testing on the API.
+It's the perfect candidate for unit testing.
+    - [ ] Create A Playlist, Modify It, Add Songs, Remove Songs, Delete it.
+    - [ ] Test Authentication, Register, Login, Test Authentication, Logout, Test Authentication, Delete? the Test Account.
+    - [ ] Automate an Advanced Search Test
+- [ ] Rework to scan filenames and pathnames only first, partially filling in song info.
+Then go back and scan and decode the id3 headers to fill in the rest of the information.
+- [ ] QueenBee Controller to monitor and direct all the worker tasks.
+Add redundancy and restarts as well as monitoring to the background task(s).
+We currently can only get about 1000 songs at a time over the wan before it breaks due to a time-out or noise on the lines.
+- [ ] Modify GetFilesAsync to use a List<string> of search patterns.
+Aka: "mp3", "flac", "wav", "m4a", "mp4", "wma", "aac", "alac" ...  mpeg4, mpeg3, mpeg2, adts, asf, riff, avi, ac-3, amr, 3gp, flac, wav
+- [ ] Consolidate a single log-file reader that sends data to both the log-viewer and message queue.
+- [ ] Add a drive check first time we touch each drive ... cache the result.
+That way we don't keep pinging offline or malfunctioning drives.
+- [ ] Maybe only cache drives that take more than 3 seconds to load a file.
+- [ ] Maybe Refactor to Stream First, then Cache, then Read from Cache.
+Right now everything caches.

 <br>

 ## Project Requirements (Pick 3 or more)
 - [x] Async Task
   * Created an async background task to scan local and remote SMB drives for media files, using callbacks to deliver updates asynchronously.
+  * Many other async tasks as well, throughout the project.
 - [x] List or Dictionary
   * Using multiple lists as well as the ConcurrentBag class in the background task.
 - [x] API
-  * Very Simple Default Endpoint Implementation, converted to Async and Repository Pattern.
-I did add Advanced Search to the Song API, but it's hard to know where to go from there without a target for the API.
+  * Simple Default Endpoint Implementation, converted to Async and Repository Pattern, Added Default Basic Authentication.
+Only one demo endpoint is locked by Authentication.
+  * I did add Search to the Song API, as well as a few other misc endpoints, However, it's hard to know where to go from here without a target for the API.
 - [x] CRUD API
-  * Very Simple Default Endpoint Implementation, converted to Async and Repository Pattern.
+  * Simple Default Endpoint Implementation, converted to Async and Repository Pattern.
+  * You can add, delete, and update new playlists, and add and delete songs_by_id to and from created playlists.
+  * By default Playlist[1] is locked in the API.
+  * By default Songs are locked in the API.
+  * You can unlock the API by modifying the Constants.cs file.
+It took days to scan the remote Db, so I didn't want to make any casual mistakes.
+And I backed up the Db too, just in case.
 - [x] Multiple Data Tables
   * modelBuilder.Entity<Song>().HasMany(s => s.Playlists).WithMany(p => p.Songs);
 - [x] Logging of Errors and Debug Info.